2003 European heatwave: United Kingdom

-The United Kingdom experienced one of its hottest summers on record with temperatures well above average.
+The United Kingdom experienced one of its hottest summers on record.
 Atlantic cyclones brought cool and wet weather for a short while at the end of July and beginning of August before the temperatures started to increase substantially on 3 August.
 Several weather records were broken in the United Kingdom, including a new record for the country's highest ever recorded temperature of 38.5 C at Faversham in Kent on 10 August, which remained the highest recorded temperature in the UK until the heatwave in July 2019.

 This was the first occasion on which temperatures exceeding 38 °C had ever been officially recorded in the UK.
 Scotland broke its highest temperature record with 32.9 °C recorded in Greycrook in the Scottish borders on 9 August.

 Due to a number of deaths, the UK government released its Heat Health Watch system, issuing warnings if temperatures rise above 30 °C in the day and 15 °C at night.
 According to the BBC, over 2,000 more people than usual may have died in the United Kingdom during the 2003 heatwave.

 The tarmac melted on part of the M25 between Junctions 26 and 27, and rails buckled from expansion on the hottest day in England in 13 years, while two teenaged boys drowned while trying to escape the excessive heat.

 Ireland

-The summer of 2003 was warmer than average in Ireland, but the heat was far less pronounced there than in the rest of Europe.
+The summer of 2003 was warmer than average in Ireland.
+The heat was far less pronounced there than in the rest of Europe.
 August was by far the warmest, sunniest, and driest month, with temperatures roughly 2 °C above average.
-The highest temperature recorded was 28.4 °C at Belderrig, County Mayo on 8 August.
+The highest temperature recorded was 28.4 °C at Belderrig (County Mayo) on 8 August.